What are extrapyramidal side effects in people with schizophrenia?

 Extrapyramidal side effects include dyskinesias; repetitive, involuntary, and purposeless body or facial movements.
 Parkinsonism may occur, involving cogwheel muscle rigidity, pill-rolling tremor and reduced or slowed movements.
 Akathisia involves motor restlessness, especially in the legs, and dystonias are muscle contractions causing unusual twisting of parts of the body, most often in the neck.
-These side effects are caused by the dopamine receptor antagonist action of antipsychotics.
+These side effects are caused by the dopamine receptor antagonist action of antipsychotics, but can also be found in people with schizophrenia who have never taken antipsychotics and in their relatives.

 What is the evidence for extrapyramidal side effects?